comcow/farmingclub/InfoandFAQ.md

 FAQ

-Q: What is this Repository for?
+Question: What is this Repository for?
-A: It is for the Famring Club members to access Farming Club Files from the Farming Club File System.
+Answer: It is for the Famring Club members to access Farming Club Files from the Farming Club File System.

-Q: Who Chairs the FCFS
+Quention: Who Chairs the FCFS
-A: Board Member Jerrick
+Answer: Board Member Jerrick